 Contrary to its digital connotations, it could be argued that algorithms have been used implicitly in architecture for centuries prior to the digital age.
 Terzidis 22 postulates that while the algorithm is often associated with computer science, the use of instructions, commands or rules in architecture are, in essence, algorithms.
 Hersey and Freedam 23 for instance, were able to ‘detect, extract, and formulate rigorous geometric rules’24 by which Palladio conceived his villas.

 Data analysis uses computational methods for extracting information from large amounts of data.
 Data analysis is different from data mining, yet these two words are often used interchangeably.
 Data mining actually uses machine learning and is more data-driven.

 Generative design is a form-finding process which starts with design goals (fitness) and then explores innumerable possible permutations of a solution to find the best option.
 It can work on geometry.

 It can also work on data.
 In an earlier example demonstrating Brute Force, we evaluated apartment mixes on a level by level basis.
-However, other parameters must also be addressed, such as overall apartment mix.
+However, other parameters must also be addressed, such as the overall apartment mix.
 In order to do this, every level must be taken into consideration.
-In this scenario, there were 20 stories in this building with 20 possible apartment mixes per floor, this would equate to 100 quintillion possible solutions if the brute force methodology is adopted.
+In this scenario, there were 20 stories in this building with 20 possible apartment mixes per floor; this would equate to 100 quintillion possible solutions if the brute force methodology is adopted.
 This is obviously not viable due to the time it would take to compute all possibilities.
 This animation shows how Galapagos, an evolutionary solver within Grasshopper, can find an optimal solution significantly faster.
 The final result is a mathematically tested feasibility study that can be used as the basis to generate form.

 Parametric modelling is the creation of a digital model based on a series of pre-programmed rules or algorithms known as ‘parameters’.
 That is, the model, or elements of it are generated automatically by internal logic arguments rather than by being manually manipulated.